Slodin/ue_api_sample_nodejs/README.md

     });

 ### Setting auth header
 In this example, we will use a basic header to authorize our access to the API.
-There are serval ways to achieve this, this is only for a simple demonstration to set a global header for request.
+There are several ways to achieve this, this is only for a simple demonstration to set a global header for request.
 In reality this is not ideal, using cookies or web storage is much better approach.

     request.defaults({
 	    headers: {